 The finalists range from fascinating sci-fi visions to absurdist takes on the multiverse.
 There are quantum detectives, love stories and science-inspired comedy.
-Watch all the films then cast a vote for your favourite to help decide the People’s Choice prize.
-The films will be screened at live events around the world: check here for events near you.
+Watch all the films online here!
+You might also be able to catch the films on the big screen at special events being held around the world: check here for upcoming events.

 Eliene Augenbraun has spent more than 30 years making sense of science for all kinds of audiences.
 She is the Multimedia Managing Editor for Nature Research Group, creating engaging video and audio stories for Nature and Scientific American digital media platforms.
 Previously she ran her own science news company, ScienCentral, which supplied ABC and NBC News with science news.